clulab/tomcat-text/scripts/test_scripts/metadata_testing/README.txt

 REQUIREMENTS:
   * You must have gsutil access to the Testbed metadata google drive.
-  * Suffient local file storage space for the downloaded metadata files.
+  * Sufficient local file storage space for the downloaded metadata files.